reddy-sachin/VIPER-TEC/README.md

-This respository contains the VIPER v1.0 model developed by Sachin A. Reddy and colleagues at the UCL Mullard Space Science Laboratory and Jet Propulsion Laboratory, California Institute of Technology
+This respository contains the VIPER v1.0 model developed by Sachin A. Reddy and colleagues at the NASA Jet Propulsion Laboratory, California Institute of Technology and the UCL Mullard Space Science Laboratory.

-Users can see an example of the model in action by downloading run_model.ipynb.
+Users can access the trained VIPER model in action by downloading run_model.ipynb.
 When installed correctly, this reproduces Figure 8 in the manuscript.

 The accompanying manuscript will be linked after publication.